-Another benefit of the flatter organisational structure is that it reduces the logistical challenges of collaborating with virtual teams.
+Another benefit of the flatter organisational structure is that it reduces the logistical challenges of collaborating with distributed teams.
 By implementing a flatter structure, your offshore employees will be able to work much more independently without the need to be micromanaged all the time.
 This not only allows you to focus on the core competencies of your business but also reduces the time dedicated towards offshore project management on the whole.

 Offshore project management tools — should you use them?

 Project management tools are used by managers to plan, execute, and control all the different aspects of the project management process.
 A study conducted revealed that the primary reason for the failure of IT projects was poor communication and collaboration.
 When working with an offshore team, you can’t corner your team members at their desk to check their progress; neither can you track the tasks of a hundred employees manually.
 This is where project management tools become invaluable.